I want a job working with animals!

-Here are the top 6 fields to work with animals.
+Here are the top 6 fields for jobs with animals in Australia.
 They include and are not limited to:

-Roles available: The role of a veterinary nurse is not only very diverse, it is also vital to the functioning of a hospital.
-It can vary from clinical work in a busy small animal general practice, or specialist nursing in the fields of emergency and critical care, dermatology, medicine, surgery, imaging, dentistry, exotics or zoo medicine.
-It can also involve the care of equine patients and those within the production animal industry both within clinic setting or out in the field or farm.
+Roles available: The role of a veterinary nurse is not only very diverse, but it is also vital to the functioning of a hospital.
+It can vary from clinical work in a busy small animal general practice, or specialist nursing in the fields of emergency and critical care, dermatology, medicine, surgery, imaging, dentistry, exotics, or zoo medicine.
+It can also involve the care of equine patients and those within the production animal industry both within a clinic setting or out in the field or farm.
 Veterinary nurses play a valuable role in shelter medicine for charities and local councils, so you can help to save the lives of pets in need of a home.
 There are positions available in animal hydrotherapy and physiotherapy.
 You can extend your role into sales and management, education of veterinary staff, or as a representative for pet food or pharmaceutical companies or medical wholesalers.
-For those dedicated to do so, this qualification can develop further into nursing at Diploma level or into a science based research/laboratory role or even a career as a veterinary surgeon.
+For those dedicated to doing so, this qualification can develop further into nursing at Diploma level or into a science-based research/laboratory role or even a career as a veterinary surgeon.

 For more information visit What qualification do you need to become a veterinary nurse?